Avoid downloading dubious software from the apple-online-guard.com scam

 When downloading/installing, you are advised to read the terms, explore all possible options, use "Custom/Advanced" settings and opt-out of additional apps, tools, features, etc. Intrusive ads may seem normal and harmless, however, they can redirect to dubious web pages (e.g. gambling, pornography, adult-dating and others).

 If you encounter these ads/redirects, inspect the system and remove all suspicious applications and browser extensions/plug-ins without delay.
-If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Text presented in the pop-up displayed by apple-online-guard[.]com: